 Preserve New York Grants - 2012

-The 14 funded projects are diverse, challenging, and on their way to meeting high preservation standards.
+The 14 projects funded this year are diverse, challenging, and on their way to meeting high preservation standards.
 But the power of Preserve New York may best be demonstrated through its integration with the League’s core programs.
 State and National Register Historic Districts, whose nominations were funded through Preserve New York grants, have led to over 2,500 properties across New York State becoming eligible for state rehabilitation tax credit use.

 Guilford Historical Society

 Guilford, Chenango County